City of London Freemen's School: Old Freemen's

 Once pupils leave school they become part of Old Freemen’s Association, which includes the Old Freemen's Rugby Football Club, Cricket Club and Hockey Club.
-There is also a Guild of Scholars of the City of London, which was formed to encourage former pupils from the three ‘City Schools’ to develop links with The City of London.
+There is also a Guild of Scholars of the City of London, which was formed to encourage former pupils from the three ‘City schools’ to develop links with the City of London.
 Membership is open to all former pupils, staff, and retired staff, who must have obtained their ‘Freedom of the City of London’ but there is no subscription.

-In addition any pupil aged 14–17, who is still at school may apply to become an Apprentice to a Freeman of the City at little cost and minimal commitment.
+In addition any pupil aged 14–17 who is still at school may apply to become an apprentice to a Freeman of the City.
 They will then be entitled, at the age of 21, to apply for the Freedom of the City and membership of the Guild of Scholars.
-This Apprenticeship will be of particular interest to those who wish to pursue a career in the city.
-Annual events are organised to promote fellowship among the members, including an annual dinner and visits to places of interest.

-Drama and music

-The school organises a number of performances each year, and these have included Oliver!, Oklahoma!, Cabaret, Les Misérables and Into the Woods.
-The latest addition to this list is Sweeney Todd: The Demon Barber of Fleet Street, which was performed in December 2009.
-The senior school musical for 2011 was "Evita".
-The latest production was of Road by Jim Cartwright.

-Catering

-The catering is currently provided by the contract caterers Sodexo.